 Hi everyone, this month marks the beginning of the autumn season here in New Zealand.
 I thought a good way to start off the season was with a mysterious ghostly sort of tale.
 Do you dare venture in…

-Continue reading “Through the mirror door by Sarah Baker”Tag: Mystery
+Continue reading “Through the mirror door by Sarah Baker”A booklist of reads based on actual events

 I hope everyone is enjoying the month of March so far.
 My recovery is slow but steady.
 I’m hoping to start work in the next few days, so fingers crossed friends!
 This week’s bookish post will feature a selection of tween and teen reads based on actual events from history or from the author’s life.
 Are you keen to find out more??